oddbird/popover-polyfill/README.md

 After installation the polyfill will automatically add the correct methods and attributes to the HTMLElement class.

+## Caveats

+This polyfill is not a perfect replacement for the native behavior, there are some caveats which will need accommodations:

+- Native `popover` has an `:open` and `:closed` pseudo selector state.
+This is not possible to polyfill, so instead this adds the `.\:open` CSS class to any open popover.

+  - `:closed` is not implemented due to difficulty in finding popover elements during page load.
+As such, you'll need to style them using `:not(.\:open)`.

+  - Using native `:open` in CSS that does not support native `popover` results in an invalid selector, and so the entire declaration is thrown away.
+This is important because if you intend to style a popover using `.\:open` it will need to be a separate declaration. e.g.
+    `[popover]:open, [popover].\:open` will not work.

+- Native `popover` elements use the `:top-layer` pseudo element which gets placed above all other elements on the page, regardless of overflow or z-index.
+This is not possible to polyfill, and so this library simply sets a really high `z-index`.
+This means if a popover is within an element that has `overflow:` or `position:` CSS, then there will be visual differences between the polyfill and the native behavior.

+- Native _invokers_ (that is: buttons or inputs using the `popoverHideTarget`, `popoverShowTarget`, or `popoverToggleTarget` attributes) on `popover=auto` will render in the accessibility tree as elements with `expanded`.
+The only way to do this in the polyfill is setting the `aria-expanded` attribute on those elements.
+This _may_ impact mutation observers or frameworks which do DOM diffing, or it may interfere with other code which sets `aria-expanded` on elements.

 ## Contributing

 Visit our [contribution guidelines](https://github.com/oddbird/popover-polyfill/blob/main/CONTRIBUTING.md).